- Trans/GNC/NB/ gender identity

 When I’m not at work...

-I like doing puzzles & playing games, learning through reading & watching documentaries, hiking & being in nature and spending time with my dog (and other people).
+I like doing puzzles & playing games, learning through reading & watching documentaries, hiking & being in nature.

 - M.S.W., Smith College School for Social Work (clinical social work)